-Small and Mid Capitalization Companies Risk.
-Small and mid capitalization companies carry additional risks because their earnings tend to be less predictable, their share prices more volatile and their securities less liquid than larger, more established companies.
+Small- and Mid-Capitalization Companies Risk.
+Investing in securities of small- and mid-capitalization companies may involve greater volatility than investing in larger and more established companies because small- and mid-capitalization companies can be subject to more abrupt or erratic share price changes than larger, more established companies.
 The shares of small and mid capitalization companies tend to trade less frequently than those of larger companies, which can have an adverse effect on the pricing of these securities and on the ability to sell these securities when the portfolio managers deem it appropriate.